-The boat must travel a right triangle to pick up Barrett and Abby.
+The boat must travel a right triangle to pick up Badri and Abby.
 The legs of the triangle are 3 and 4, so the hypotenuse is 5 (you can solve this with the Pythagorean Theorem or memorize the 3:4:5 Pythagorean Triple).
-If the boat travels 1 mile every 5 minutes, it takes 20 minutes to go north 4 miles to Abby’s house, 25 minutes to travel the 5 mile hypotenuse to Barrett’s, and 15 minutes to travel the 3 miles from Barrett’s house to your house.
+If the boat travels 1 mile every 5 minutes, it takes 20 minutes to go north 4 miles to Abby’s house, 25 minutes to travel the 5 mile hypotenuse to Badri’s, and 15 minutes to travel the 3 miles from Badri’s house to your house.
 20 + 25 + 15 = 60 minutes

 Dark Dilemma: 8/33